 The face of any medical office is the front desk as you walk in!
-The front office is the introduction to patients of where they’re about to be for the next hour or so of their lives.
-In most cases, 99% of people would prefer to steer clear of any doctor’s office in exchange for a pleasant day at the park, shopping, or even in the comfort of their own home.
-So, it goes without saying that making a person feel welcome and safe as they enter for an appointment is vital!
+The front office is the introduction to the patient of where they’re about to be for the next hour or so of their lives.
+In most cases, 99% of people would prefer to steer clear of any doctor’s office in exchange for a pleasant day at the park, shopping or even in the comfort of their own home.
+So it goes without saying that making a person feel welcome and safe as they enter for an appointment is vital!

 Our article this month is to discuss what the role of the “Receptionist” includes.

-- Maintain accurate demographic information.
-This was a simple task in the past; however, with the addition of emails, cell phones, texting, etc., more information is required to continue to serve our patients long after the visit is over.
-Correct information is required to make future appointment confirmation calls, mail pertinent information, and/or provide information through the patient portal if acceptable.
+Maintain accurate demographic information.
+This was a simple task in the past; however, with the addition of emails, cell phones, texting, etc., more information is required in order to continue to serve our patients long after the visit is over.
+Correct information is required in order to make future appointment confirmation calls, mail pertinent information, and/or provide information through the patient portal if acceptable.
 Referring doctors and/or primary care physicians’ names are requested.
-This enables us to send reports from our office to your caregivers to ensure you’re receiving the best care from all parties involved.
+This enables us to send reports from our office to your care givers to ensure you’re receiving the best care from all parties involved.
 Asking a lot of questions is necessary at the check-in process.
 We strive to complete this process as professionally as possible.

-- Obtain insurance.
+Insurance.
 This can be a very difficult area for patients and staff.
-The most important information a person can provide at an appointment is a current insurance card.
+The most important information a person can provide at their appointment is a current insurance card.
 “Why to every visit?” you may ask.
 Insurances tend to vary or change often.
 We are given more opportunities to “re-enlist” or “change plans” than in the past.

-Additionally, the eye care profession is the only medical office that deals with two types of insurance.
-One is medical, and one is vision, and then, low and behold, some insurances combine both!
+The eye care profession is the only medical office that deals with two types of insurance – one is the medical and one is the vision, and then, low and behold – some insurances combine both!
 The fine line between medical and/or vision can be a tough balancing act.
-Medical plans cover just that — medical problems, such as glaucoma, cataracts, dry eyes, red/itching eyes, etc. Vision plans cover “routine” eye care such as having an exam for nearsightedness, astigmatism, farsightedness, etc. Some plans also cover contact lens evaluations and/or the supply of contact lens and/or glasses.
+Medical plans cover just that – medical problems, such as glaucoma, cataracts, dry eyes, red/itching eyes, etc. Vision plans cover “routine” eye care such as having an exam for nearsightedness, astigmatism, farsightedness, etc. Some plans also cover contact lens evaluations and/or the supply of contact lens and/or glasses.
 The confusion comes when a patient is having red/itching eyes and wants a “routine” exam simultaneously.
 Most of the time the insurances dictate what can be accomplished in one visit.
-At Summit Eye Care we try our best to accommodate our patients, but are sometimes limited by the insurance plans and their rules.
+At Summit Eye Care we try our best to accommodate our patient, but are sometimes limited by the insurance plans and their rules.